ATTENTION: Westerville Center closed until 2 p.m. More.

 3. Towed vehicles with no “police hold” (ex. licensing, expired plates, etc.) placed on them may be released once the towing charges are paid to the towing service at the time of retrieval.
 Towing charges are determined by the individual towing companies.
 Most towing companies only accept cash payment.

-4. Vehicles with “police holds” placed on them require the driver to go to Public Safety to get written authorization to release the vehicle.
+4. Vehicles with “police holds” placed on them require the driver to go to the Police Department to get written authorization to release the vehicle.